 Factors Affecting Corona in Power SystemAs mentioned earlier, the line voltage of the conductor is the main determining factor for corona in transmission lines, at low values of voltage (lesser than critical disruptive voltage) the stress on the air is too less to dissociate them, and hence no electrical discharge occurs.
 Since with increasing voltage corona effect in a transmission line occurs due to the ionization of atmospheric air surrounding the cables, it is mainly affected by the conditions of the cable as well as the physical state of the atmosphere.
 Let us look into this criterion now with greater details :

 Atmospheric Conditions for Corona in Transmission LinesWe have proved that the voltage gradient for dielectric breakdown of air is directly proportional to the density of air.
 Hence in a stormy day, due to continuous air flow, the number of ions present surrounding the conductor is far more than normal, and hence it's more likely to have electrical discharge in transmission lines on such a day, compared to a day with the fairly clear weather.
 The system has to be designed considering those extreme situations.

+Condition of Cables for Corona in Transmission LineThis particular phenomenon depends highly on the conductors and its physical condition.
+It has an inverse proportionality relationship with the diameter of the conductors. i.e., with the increase in diameter, the effect of corona on power system reduces considerably.
 Also, the presence of dirt or roughness of the conductor reduces the critical breakdown voltage, making the conductors more prone to corona losses.
 Hence in most cities and industrial areas having high pollution, this factor is of reasonable importance to counter the ill effects it has on the system.

 Spacing between ConductorsAs already mentioned, for corona to occur in the spacing between the lines effectively should be much higher compared to its diameter, but if the length gets increased beyond a certain limit, the dielectric stress on the air reduces, and consequently, the effect of corona reduces as well.
 If the spacing is made too large, then corona for that region of the transmission line might not occur at all.